 At SEJ, Operation Field Consultants, who support franchised store management, use leased vehicles to visit franchised stores.
 We have been phasing in hybrid vehicles for these leased vehicles.
-In the fiscal year ending February 28, 2019, we plan to replace about 1,200 of our leased vehicles with hybrid models, with an anticipated CO2 emission saving of around 1,680 tons.
+In the fiscal year ending February 28, 2019, we replaced about 1,800 of our leased vehicles with hybrid models.

 Reducing CO2 Emissions from Deliveries

 Seven & i Holdings is asking its partners who deliver products to stores to cooperate with efforts to introduce eco-friendly vehicles, improve fuel efficiency, and reduce store delivery frequencies.
 Furthermore, progress is also being made in fitting trucks with drive-data terminals that record driving status.
 Data collected from the terminals is used to provide driver instruction and eco-driving seminars.

 Introduction of Eco-Friendly Vehicles